Chapter 4 : No Love Lost

-“Don’t worry, darling.
+“Don’t worry, Sarah.
 He’ll come around soon enough.”
 As soon as he notices that there’s a whole other gender out there.

 “She broke up with me!”
 I yelled as I stepped into the dormitory.
 “How dare she!”

 Both Moony and Prongs looked up in surprise at me.
 Wormtail was busy sleeping – I could hear him snoring away.
 “Who broke up with you?” asked Moony.
-Wait… my friends hadn’t known I was in a relationship?
+Wait… my friends hadn’t known I was seeing someone?

 “And which one would that be exactly?”

-“What…” asked Prongs with a frown on his face, “the Hufflepuff girl I caught you snogging in that broom cupboard the other night?”
+“What…” asked Prongs with a frown on his face, “The Hufflepuff girl I caught you snogging in the broom cupboard the other night?”